jeminor/nilrt/scripts/docker/README.md

 4. Follow [instructions]
     (https://docs.docker.com/install/linux/linux-postinstall/) to start the
     docker daemon post installation.
-5. Install p4 CLI and set up a perforce and penguin workspace for the docker container on the host.
+5. Install p4 CLI and set up a perforce and penguin workspace host.
 Ensure that the p4 clients are not associated with the host name.
-Run `p4 client` and delete the host entry for both the workspaces.
+To confirm, run `p4 client` and delete the host entry for both the workspaces.
 This will ensure that the workspaces can be accessed from within the container.
-6. Set the client root of the workspaces to be the bind-mounted client root directories on the container.
-    For exampe, if the client root mount point on the container is going to be /mnt/perforce, create a /mnt/perforce on the host too and set the client root workspace of the perforce account to be /mnt/perforce.
-    When you are logged in in the container, you do not have to change the workspace root because it matches what was on the host.
-7. Login to the p4 workspaces and generate p4 tickets - `p4 login -a`.
+6. Login to the p4 workspaces and generate p4 tickets - `p4 login -a`.
 The
     tickets file will be located in ~/.p4tickets, by default.
-8. Mount argo\RnD, nirvana\perforceExports and penguin\balticExports on the
+7. Mount argo/RnD, nirvana/perforceExports and penguin/balticExports on the
     host.
-9. If you are going to be working in the OE nilrt repos, obtain write permissions by providing your ssh RSA public key to the gobbler administrator.
+8. Optional: If you are going to be working in the OE nilrt repos, obtain write permissions by providing your ssh RSA public key to the git.natinst.com administrator.
 To ensure that you have access, run `ssh -T git@git.natinst.com` on the host.
-This command should run without requesting you for a password and list the repos hosted on git.natinst.com.
+This command should not request a password and list the repos hosted on git.natinst.com.
-10. Look up the nilrt-container.conf.example file in this project.
+9. Look up the nilrt-container.conf.example file in this project.
 This file has all the configuration you will need to set to get started with the build containers.
-Add all the mount points, ssh key, p4 setup, etc. you created above to this file, including preferred user id, group id, Docker image name, etc.
+Copy this file into a new .conf file and update the file with all the mount points, ssh key, p4 setup, etc. you created above, including preferred user id, group id, Docker image name, etc.
+    NOTE: Set the perforce and penguin bind-mounts dest the same as the src so that when you are logged into the container, you do not have to change the workspace root because it matches what was on the host.
-11. Run `./nilrt-container-cli/nilrt-container -d build` from the docker directory.
+10. Run `./nilrt-container-cli/nilrt-container -c <conf_file> -d build` from
+    the docker directory.
 This will build the docker image based on instructions in _Dockerfile.nilrt_.
 Use the `-p` option to clean up the workspace removing existing containers and images.
-12. Run `./nilrt-container-cli/nilrt-container -d start`.
-This will start a container from the image with the config in nilrt-container.conf.example.
+11. Run `./nilrt-container-cli/nilrt-container -c <conf_file> -d start`.
+This
+    will start a container interactively from the image with the provided config.
 The container is set up with p4 and git workspaces and bash started in the git project.
 The bash shell in the container is started such that exit codes under 200 will not exit the container.
 To exit the container, run `exit_container`.
-13. If the container enters _Recovery mode_, run `source ~/.bashrc` to set up the build environment again.
+12. If the container enters _Recovery mode_, run `source ~/.bashrc` to set up the build environment again.